Call-me-Motun/pdsnd_github/README.md

 ### Description
     I've learned about version control and GitHub and here, I am putting this knowledge into practice!
 In this project, I'll be simulating a realistic workflow to refactor my previous BikeShare project using Git.
+*   I have learned to stage changes
+*   I have learned to commit changes
+*   I have learned about branching and merging
 ### Files used
         PDSND_GITHUB/
         ├── .gitignore